sanaulla123/aws-modern-application-workshop/module-1/README.md

 #### Update the S3 Bucket Policy

 All buckets created in Amazon S3 are fully private by default.
 In order to be used as a public website, we need to create an S3 **Bucket Policy** that indicates objects stored within this new bucket may be publicly accessed by anyone.
 Bucket policies are represented as JSON documents that define the S3 *Actions* (S3 API calls) that are allowed (or not not allowed) to be performed by different *Principals* (in our case the public, or anyone).
-The JSON document for the necessary bucket policy is located at: `/~/environment/aws-modern-application-workshop/module-1/aws-cli/bucket-policy.json`.
-This file includes several places that you need to change to use the new bucket name you've created (indicated with `REPLACE_ME`).
+The JSON document for the necessary bucket policy is located at: `/~/environment/aws-modern-application-workshop/module-1/aws-cli/website-bucket-policy.json`.
+This file contains one place where you must change to use the new bucket name you've created (replace `mythical-mysfits-bucket-name`).

 Execute the following CLI command to add a public bucket policy to your website: